British journalist sued by Abramovich over Putin claims made MBE

 “It was so stressful and I was so grateful to Harper Collins for standing behind me and fighting them all the way but at the end of it, we had to reach a settlement with Roman Abramovich.”

+In March, Abramovich was hit with an asset freeze and a travel ban after ministers came under sustained pressure to target him over Putin’s invasion of Ukraine.

+The Government said Mr Abramovich had obtained “a financial benefit or other material benefit from Putin and the government of Russia”.

-The settlement, which followed a High Court ruling that Ms Belton’s book made nine defamatory statements, included an amendment to the book resulting in the deletion or addition of more than 1,700 words and an agreement to a charitable donation in lieu of damages.
+The court settlement, which followed a High Court ruling that Ms Belton’s book made nine defamatory statements, included an amendment to the book which, according to Mr Abramovich, resulted in the deletion or addition of more than 1,700 words and an agreement to a charitable donation in lieu of damages.

 A HarperCollins statement at the time said: “HarperCollins has been made aware that the book contained some inaccurate information concerning Roman Abramovich.